Topology optimization of contact-aided compliant mechanisms for tracing multi-kink paths: Results and discussions

 The design domain is parameterized using $30\times 30$ hexagonal elements.
 We use \texttt{HexMesher} provided with \texttt{HoneyTop90} MATLAB code~\cite{kumar2023honeytop90} to generate these elements within the given design domain.
 The number of masks employed in $x$ and $y$ directions are $N_x =8$ and $N_y =8$.
 The maximum and minimum radii are set to \SI{6}{\milli \meter} and \SI{0.10}{\milli \meter}.
 Modulus of elasticity $E =\SI{2.1}{\mega \pascal}$ is used.
 Poisson's ratio $\nu$ and volume fraction is set to 0.33 and 30\%, respectively.
 The radius factor for the contact surfaces is fixed to 0.60.
 Ten steps of boundary smoothing are performed to smoothen the optimized boundary.
-Upper and lower limit for the applied load are fixed to 1000 N and -1000 N, respectively.
+The upper and lower limits for the applied load are fixed at 1000 N and -1000 N, respectively.
 Weights $w_a,\,w_b,\,w_L,\,\text{and}\,w_\theta$ are 500, 500, 1, and 0.1, respectively.

 The optimized CCM is depicted in Fig.~\ref{fig:Designdomain}b.
 The negative masks' final positions, shapes, and sizes are also depicted in Fig.~\ref{fig:Designdomain}b.
 The results with deformed profiles at different steps are shown in Fig.~\ref{fig:Results} wherein the corresponding positions of applied load and output locations are shown.
 The desired path and the actual paths are shown in black and blue.
 The desired path has two kinks.
 The actual path also has two kinks; however, they are not as sharp as the desired one.
 One can notice a few small holes are present on the optimized CCM.
-The optimized CCMs has four rigid contact surfaces, however, only one is employed by the mechanism to perform the task.
+The optimized CCM has five rigid contact surfaces, however, only one is employed by the mechanism to perform the task.
 Thus, one should exclude the inactive contact surfaces during fabrication.
-Those holes appear due to the localized removal of one/two FEs.
-As per~\cite{kumar2021topology}, those holes can be closed for all the practical and fabrication purposes as they do not influence the CCM performances.
-The approach proposed four contact surfaces; however, only one contact surface engages with the deformed profiles of the obtained CCM (Fig.~\ref{fig:Results}).
+The holes appear due to the localized removal of one/two FEs.
+As per~\cite{kumar2021topology}, those holes can be closed for all practical and fabrication purposes as they do not influence the CCM performances.

 Next, we present the comparison between the desired and actual paths.
 Fourier coefficients in terms of $R_k = \sqrt{A_k^2+ B_k^2}$, where $R_k|_{(k = 1,2,\cdots, n)}$ are curve invariants~\cite{zahn1972fourier}.
 We evaluate the overall relative change in shape $\zeta_{s}$ as